a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 backlash

-amount of clearance between mating teeth
+amount of clearance between mating gear teeth

 bearing